 While this behavior isn’t exactly new, it’s surprising to see how fast it’s still growing.
 Globally we’ve seen over 15% growth in “best” searches in the apparel category over the past two years.2 The growth was even higher in women’s clothing searches, at over 20%.3

 Orange really is the new black

-When it comes to tops, while white and black might be the most popular colours, making up 36% and 14% of top colour searches respectively, bolder hues are faster risers.
-Searches for yellow- and orange-coloured tops (like corals, peach, salmon, and apricot) have risen by 63% and 82% respectively in the past year.
+When it comes to tops, while white and black might be the most popular colors, making up 36% and 14% of top color searches respectively, bolder hues are faster risers.
+Searches for yellow- and orange-colored tops (like corals, peach, salmon, and apricot) have risen by 63% and 82% respectively in the past year.
 We’ve also seen a rise in searches for things like neon tops.
 As for bottoms, styles like plaid and checkered are among the fastest-growing searches globally.

 We've seen a rise in searches for tops in the following styles: